I’ve been working with a very successful attorney who has been struggling to find a way of staying in his marriage for a couple of years.

 Thinking about this dilemma once again reminded me of how much context influences our ability to solve problems.

 This young man is a supremely competent negotiator.

 But he has never approached this problem with the kind of energy and determination that he might show when tackling a difficult work situation.
 The pattern between the two of them has been that he would try a little to make things better, and then get discouraged and stop, then she might try a little and quickly get discouraged and stop.
 There was never any ability to make a consistent effort.

 Thinking about the strange feeling of disempowerment that he experiences trying to resolve this problem got me to thinking a bit “outside of the box.”

 They had identified they had a relationship problem and gone to see couple’s counseling but that hadn’t worked.
 Was I missing a creative solution, I wondered as we talked about where he stood.

-It occurred to me that the principles embodied in at least three books by Kevin Leman (New Kids by Friday, New Teens by Friday, and New Husband by Friday) might be useful.
+It occurred to me that the principles embodied in at least three books by Kevin Leman (Have a New Kid by Friday, Have a New Teenager by Friday, and Have a New Husband by Friday) might be useful.

 These books have at their core certain principles of how one goes about changing behavior.

 Dr. Leman suggests that behavior doesn’t change as the result of fights.
 He strongly encourages people to avoid overt conflict with their kids or partners.